We follow the seasons

 We view academic skills as tools children need to further their own intellectual goals.
-Karen Katz, co-creator of The Project Approach, explains the difference between academic and intellectual goals:
+Lillian Katz, co-creator of The Project Approach, explains the difference between academic and intellectual goals:

 While academic goals address small units of knowledge and skills, intellectual goals address dispositions or habits of mind that include a variety of tendencies to interpret experience.
 Intellectual dispositions include the dispositions to analyze, hypothesize, and synthesize, to predict and to check predictions, to strive for accuracy, to be empirical, grasp the consequences of actions, to persist in seeking problem solutions, to theorize about cause-effect relationships, to predict others’ wishes and feelings, and many others. (citation)

 BOPN combines early childhood and environmental education by following the NAAEE Guidelines for Excellence in Early Childhood Environmental Education Programs.
 These standards emphasize child-directed learning, authentic experiences, making connections to previous experience, and culturally appropriate practice.

 To guide our daily work, we use the standards from the book Lens on Outdoor Learning.
 These standards align with our focus on developing habits of mind: